A Message From Coach Hatchell

 ELITE COLLEGE PREP CAMP

-This session is for the advanced, highly-skilled high school player and will help prepare top players for the college game.
+This session is for the advanced, highly-skilled, serious-minded, very intense high school player.
+This camp will help prepare the top players for the college level game.
 Prior experience as a varsity starter is strongly recommended but not required.

 The camps will be divided into six or more age and ability groups for instruction and competition.
 Emphasis will be placed on fundamentals, individual defense, individual offense and shooting technique.
 Each camper will have the opportunity to improve her skills and develop an increased enjoyment of the game of basketball.